NesCafe62/ECS/README.md

 You can inject multiple ComponentGroups.
 Also injecting of ComponentLists is available.

+ComponentGroups can consist of up to 6 components.

 Remember that your components are struct's so any modification should be performed on `ComponentsList.Elements` array directly, or by ref in delegate functions.
 (There are ref variables implemented since .Net 7 which could help.
 But I wanted to have compatibility with older .Net versions)

 There are also entity added/removed events for ComponentGroup